How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 - Regularization images help prevent overfitting on powerful SDXL base

 Captioning gains importance with SDXL's dual text encoders.
-The model understands more nuanced descriptions and benefits from detailed, accurate captions.
+The model understands more subtle descriptions and benefits from detailed, accurate captions.
 Spend time writing quality captions that describe subjects, actions, settings, styles, and relevant details.
 The improved text understanding makes good captions more impactful.

 Regularization images remain important for SDXL training.
 The model's power makes overfitting a real risk without regularization.
 Use 30-100 regularization images of your subject's class (people, objects, styles) at 1024x1024 resolution in a folder like 1_person or 1_art.